Future Cup: Prizes

 The winner of the Future Cup are obvious winners of the tournament.
 For this information please see the next segment below.
 Other prizes are however awarded in conclusion, which are handed out by prominent former and current Ajax members, with Frank de Boer, Martin Jol and Luis Suárez amongst those who have awarded the trophies.
 The man of the tournament is selected and awarded the adidas Best player of ABN AMRO Future Cup award.
 Below is a list of the prize winners over the years:

 Every year the prize adidas Top Scorer of ABN AMRO Future Cup is awarded to the top-scorer of the tournament.
+Since the 2023 tournament, the award has been renamed the Noah Gesser Trophy in honour of the U16 Ajax talent who had died in a car accident in 2021.
 Below is a list of the top-scorers for each year:

 Statistics

 Appearances and best results

-Statistics accurate as of ABN AMRO Future Cup 2019.
+Statistics accurate as of ABN AMRO Future Cup 2024.

 All-time cup winners

 All-time top-scorers

-Statistics accurate as of AEGON Future Cup 2014.
+Statistics accurate as of AEGON Future Cup 2024.

 Participation by country

 The under-17 youth teams of the following clubs have participated in the Future Cup tournament in the past.